-The Federal Clean Air Act Amendments (FCAA) Section 185 require each state implementation plan (SIP) for severe or extreme ozone nonattainment areas to include a penalty fee on major stationary sources of volatile organic compounds (VOC) located in the area.
+The Federal Clean Air Act Amendments (FCAA) Section 185 require each state implementation plan (SIP) for severe or extreme ozone nonattainment areas to include a penalty fee on major stationary sources of volatile organic compounds located in the area.
 The fee is imposed if the area fails to attain the ozone National Ambient Air Quality Standard (NAAQS) by the applicable attainment date.
-FCAA §182(f) extends this fee to emissions of nitrogen oxides (NOx).
+FCAA §182(f) extends this fee to emissions of nitrogen oxides.

 The FCAA requires imposition of the fee each calendar year after the attainment date until the area is redesignated as an attainment area for ozone.

+The Houston-Galveston-Brazoria (HGB) one-hour ozone nonattainment area did not attain the revoked one-hour ozone NAAQS by its attainment data of November 15, 2007.
 The TCEQ proposed rules under 30 Texas Administrative Code, Chapter 101, Subchapter B, to implement the FCAA fee requirement in 2009 but did not adopt them.
 Instead, the commission requested a Section 185 Termination Determination of the fee program in May 2010.
 In July 2011, the United States Environmental Protection Agency (EPA) issued a letter to the TCEQ stating they would not process the termination determination.

 A final notice of finding of failure to attain the NAAQS was signed by the EPA on June 7, 2012, for the HGB one-hour nonattainment area.